Royal Commission for the Exhibition of 1851: South Kensington

-The Commission's headquarters are in Imperial College.
+The commission's headquarters are in Imperial College.

-Since 1891 the role of the Commission has been to provide postgraduate scholarships for students to study in Britain and abroad.
+Since 1891 the role of the commission has been to provide postgraduate scholarships for students to study in Britain and abroad.
 Former recipients of scholarships include 13 Nobel Prize laureates.

-The Commission currently has capital assets of more than 76 million pounds and makes charitable disbursement of more than two million pounds a year.
+The commission currently has capital assets of more than £76 million and makes charitable disbursement of more than £2 million a year.